Crecker2/blog/_posts/2019-1-15-lessons-from-the-cold-case-act.md

 title: Lessons from the Cold Case Act
 layout: post
 categories: ["Politics", "Tech", "Public Relations"]
+img: misty_ocean_sunrise_2.png
+alt: A painting of a misty ocean at sunrise.
+It's a pretty good painting if I do say so myself.
 preview: Some takeaways and lessons learned from my involvement in the Civil Rights Cold Case Records Collection Act of 2018, a bill I worked on with my high school classmates which recently passed into law.
 ---